Free Consultation

 Accident victims and personal injury attorneys must be pro-active in seeking immediate diagnosis and treatment of all head and spinal cord injuries.
 As discussed in last week’s blog (September 21, 2011) not all head and spinal injuries are immediately apparent and often overlooked because either shock is masking the symptoms or there are no external indications of impact.

-Please join us on this blog and the Grazian and Volpe Facebook page for the next four Wednesdays where we will discuss the causes and effect of spinal injury.
+Please join us on this blog and the Grazian and Volpe (now Lloyd Miller Law) Facebook page for the next four Wednesdays where we will discuss the causes and effect of spinal injury.

 About the Author